mindsdb/mindsdb/README.md

 ### Connecting AI Agents to structured and unstructired data

 A common use case involves connecting agents to data.
-The following example shows how to create a langchain AI agent capable of searching over structured data:
+The following example shows how to connect an AI agent to a database so it can perform search over structured data:

 First we connect the datasource, in this case we connect a postgres database (you can do this via the SQL editor or SDK)